chpill/chpill.github.io/en/blog/getting-a-feel-for-closeables.md

 your REPL.
 You will need to interupt the evaluation to stop the webserver.__

 It felt odd at first having the "run" function not do its task indefinitely.
-After all, the kind of systems I want to define are [Situated programs][7], long running processes tangled with outside world.
+After all, Clojure was made for [Situated programs][7], long running processes tangled with outside world.
 But it makes it a lot easier to work with our system in various ways.
 Testing is effortless for example:

 ```clj
 (require '[clojure.test :refer [deftest is run-tests]])